Lecanactis rubra

 Lecanactis rubra is a species of corticolous (bark-dwelling), crustose lichen in the family Roccellaceae.
 Found in Madagascar, it was formally described as a new species in 2009 by Damien Ertz and Emmanuël Sérusiaux.
-The type specimen was collected by Sérusiaux from the gorge of Manambolo (Mahajanga Province) at an elevatin of 300 m.
+The type specimen was collected by Sérusiaux from the gorge of Manambolo (Mahajanga Province) at an elevation of 300 m.
 At this location, about 3 km upstream from Bekopaka, in a dry forest with calcareous soil, it was found growing on bark.
 This lichen is only known to occur at the type locality.